Income Tax in Mexico for Canadian Expats in 2026

 Are Canadian expats in Mexico required to pay income tax to the Mexican government?

 Canadian expats in Mexico are required to pay income tax to the Mexican government.
-The tax rates and brackets depend on the expat’s residency status and income level.
-Mortgage interest, charitable donations, and retirement savings are among the items that can lower tax liability.
+Tax rates and brackets vary according to your residency status and income level.
+Deductions such as mortgage interest, charitable contributions, and retirement savings may help lower your overall tax liability.

 Does Mexico have a tax treaty with Canada?